 When you hire Mehta & McConnell, you will be working directly with North Carolina State Bar board-certified workers’ compensation attorneys.
 Our team of attorneys has over 30 years of combined legal experience handling complex and simple cases.

-If you are dealing with a workplace injury, lost wages, or any other work related legal and financial problem, schedule a free, non-commitment consultation with an attorney that specializes in workers’ compensation.
+If you are dealing with a workplace injury, lost wages, or any other work-related legal and financial problem, schedule a free, no-commitment consultation with experienced Charlotte workers’ compensation attorneys today.

 - Always here for his client“Mr. Mehta was very professional He helped my mom from step one all the way to the finish line He had interpreters to help translate when I wasn’t able to help.
 He was kind and gets the job done He is here for his clients one hundred percent until the end”- Luz via Avvo